kalrnlo/luauberries/docs/retryer.md

 ```

 > [!DANGER]
-> The infinite methods can infinitely yield so its reccomended to not use them unless you have to
+> The infinite methods can infinitely yield so its recommended to not use them unless you have to
 > such as with [`StarterGui:SetCore()`](https://create.roblox.com/docs/reference/engine/classes/StarterGui#SetCore)

 ### `inf`

-Works like [`__call`](#call), except that it infinitely retrys until it succeeds
+Works like [`__call`](#call), except that it infinitely retries until it succeeds

 ```luau
 local added = retryer.inf(function(n: number)